|Nutritional Guidelines (per serving)|

 - Optional: white pepper

-Because the shimeji mushroom is packaged in larger clumps, it's important to break them apart with your hands into individual mushrooms gently.
+Because the shimeji mushroom is packaged in larger clumps, it's important to gently break them apart with your hands into individual mushrooms.

 Slice the shiitake mushrooms into thin pieces.
 If you are using dried shiitake mushrooms, reconstitute them in cold water for 30 minutes to 1 hour.
 If you are in a hurry, dried mushrooms may be reconstituted in hot water in about 10 to 15 minutes.
 Squeeze excess liquid from the reconstituted shiitake before slicing them.